bcree11/terps-sports-cli/README.md

   The Default team is the Maryland Terrapins

 OPTIONS
-  -t, --team=team Enter your NCAAB team's abbreviated name, e.g. MARY
+  -t, --team=team Enter your NCAAB team's abbreviated name, e.g. MARY or UK

 EXAMPLE